-Our goal is to construct to a topos formulation of quantum history theory as defined in the HPO formalism.
-(The acronym "HPO" stands for 'history projection operator" and was the name given by Isham to his own (nontopos based) approach to consistent-history quantum theory.
-This approach is distinguished by the fact that any history proposition is represented by a projection operator in a new Hilbert space, that is, the tensor product of the Hilbert spaces at the constituent times.
+2The acronym 'HPO' stands for 'history projection operator' and was the name given by Isham to his own (nontopos based) approach to consistent-history quantum theory.
+This approach is distinguished by the fact that any history proposition is represented by a projection operator in a new Hilbert space that is the tensor product of the Hilbert spaces at the constituent times.
 In the older approaches, a history proposition is represented by a sum of products of projection operators, and this is almost always not itself a projection operator.
-Thus the HPO formalism is a natural framework with which to realize "temporal quantum logic.")
-In particular, HPO history propositions will be considered as entities to which the Döring-Isham topos procedure can be applied.
-Since the set of HPO history propositions forms a temporal logic, the possibility arises of representing such histories as subobjects in a certain topos which contains a temporal logic formed from Heyting algebras of certain subobjects in the single-time topoi.
-In this paper we will develop such a logic.
-Moreover, we will also develop a temporal logic of truth values and discuss the extent to which the evaluation map, which assigns truth values to propositions, does or does not preserve all the temporal connectives.
-41,42 An interesting feature of the topos analog of the HPO formalism of quantum history theory is that, although it is possible to represent such a formalism within a topos in which the notion of entanglement is present (full topos), in order to correctly define history propositions and their truth values, we have to resort to the intermediate topos.
-Specifically we need to pullback history propositions as expressed in the full topos to history propositions as expressed in the intermediate topos in which the notion of entanglement is not present.
+Thus the HPO formalism is a natural framework with which to realise 'temporal quantum logic'.

+discuss the extent to which the evaluation map, which assigns truth values to propositions, does or does not preserve all the temporal connectives.
+An interesting feature of the topos analogue of the HPO formalism of quantum history theory is that, although it is possible to represent such a formalism within a topos in which the notion of entanglement is present (full topos), in order to correctly define history propositions and their truth values, we have to resort to the intermediate topos.
+Specifically we need to pull back history propositions as expressed in the full topos to history propositions as expressed in the intermediate topos in which the notion of entanglement is not present.
 This is necessary since history propositions per se are defined as sequentially connected single-time propositions and such a definition makes sense only in a topos in which the context category is a product category (intermediate topos).
 It is precisely to such an intermediate topos that the correct temporal logic of Heyting algebras belongs.

 The absence of the concept of probability is consistent with the philosophical motivation that underlines the idea in the first place of using topos theory to describe quantum mechanics.
 Namely, the need to find an alternative to the instrumentalism that lies at the heart of the Copenhagen interpretation of quantum mechanics.
 In this respect, to maintain the use of a decoherence functional would conflict with the basic philosophical premises of the topos approach to quantum theory.
-In fact, as will be shown in the present paper, the topos formulation of quantum history theory does not employ a decoherence functional, and the associated concept of "consistency" is absent.
+In fact, as will be shown in the present paper, the topos formulation of quantum history theory does not employ a decoherence functional, and the associated concept of 'consistency' is absent.